samzipper/AIMS_STIC_GP/README.md

 # AIMS_STICs

-Working with STIC data from the AIMS project.
+This repository contains scripts for working with Great Plains regional STIC data from the AIMS project.